HaleTom/deeplearning.ai_notes/Structuring/notes/wk1.md

 Then the gap between human and Train performance shows that the algorithm isn't even fitting the training set well.
 Therefore address the bias problem (bigger network, run GD longer).

 In the previous examples in this course, the assumption was that the tasks had a Bayes error of almost $0$.
+This is pretty true when identifying cats, but wouldn't hold in the case of a transcript of a muffled conversation in a noisy environment.

+All comparisons need to be made relative to Bayes error.

 In a different classification task, assume:
 * Human error - 7.5%